LionelBergen/reddit-comment-reader/README.md

 **Makes a request to a Reddit URL every 1100 milliseconds**.
 Reddit may block connections that make requests less than 1000 milliseconds and I've found using that exact limit causes issues

 **Ignores comments from blacklisted subreddits**.
 Some serious subreddits are hardcoded to be ignored, such as /r/depression

+**Doesn't post the same comment to the same subreddit too many times within a duration**